flyway/flywaydb.org/documentation/migrations.md

 In addition to regular SQL syntax, Flyway also supports placeholder replacement with configurable pre- and suffixes.
 By default it looks for Ant-style placeholders like `${myplaceholder}`.
 This can be very useful to abstract differences between environments.

-Flyway also provides default placeholders, whose values that are automatically populated:
+Flyway also provides default placeholders, whose values are automatically populated:

 - `${flyway:defaultSchema}`
 - `${flyway:user}`